🇩🇪

 Where It Gets Harder

-Rural Bavaria and traditional regions Small towns in rural Bavaria, Baden-Württemberg, and Thuringia serve heavily meat-based cuisine with limited plant-based awareness.
+Small towns in rural Bavaria, Baden-Württemberg, and Thuringia serve heavily meat-based cuisine with limited plant-based awareness.
 Traditional Gasthäuser in these areas may have no clearly vegan menu option at all.
-Self-catering from a nearby supermarket — and all major German supermarket chains reach small towns — becomes the most reliable strategy once you leave urban centres.
+Self-catering becomes the most reliable strategy once you leave urban centres.
+All major German supermarket chains reach small towns, so this is a practical fallback everywhere.

 🍺

-Traditional Gaststätten and Bierhallen Restaurants built around classic German food — Schnitzel houses, Bierhallen, Bratwurst stands — may have limited vegan awareness.
-Kitchen staff at these establishments often do not know which fats are used in which dishes because the choice was made long before service.
-The lard and stock questions from the phrases section are especially important here, and a degree of patience with the response is realistic.
+Restaurants built around classic German food may have limited vegan awareness, and kitchen staff often do not know which fats are used in which dishes because the choice was made long before service.
+The Schmalz and stock questions from the phrases section are especially important here.
+A degree of patience is realistic: the concept of vegan cooking may not be familiar in these settings.

 🏨

-Hotel breakfast buffets German hotel breakfasts are dairy-heavy by default — quark, yogurt, butter, and cheese dominate the cold section, while breads may contain lard or be finished with butter.
+German hotel breakfasts are dairy-heavy by default.
+Quark, yogurt, butter, and cheese dominate the cold section, while breads may contain Schmalz or be finished with butter.
 Many hotels offer no clearly labelled vegan option beyond plain fruit and jam.
-It is worth emailing ahead to ask whether the hotel can accommodate a vegan breakfast; do not assume the buffet will cover you without checking first.
+Email ahead to ask whether the hotel can do a vegan breakfast.
+Confirm cooking fats for any hot items: do not assume vegetarian buffet options are dairy-free.

 🥗

-Salads with Speck dressing A classic German green salad at a traditional Gasthaus often arrives dressed with a warm Speck (smoked bacon) vinaigrette rather than a plain oil dressing.
+A classic German green salad at a traditional Gasthaus often arrives dressed with a warm Speck (smoked bacon) vinaigrette rather than a plain oil dressing.
 This is standard preparation, entirely unannounced, and invisible from the menu description.
-Always ask whether the salad dressing contains Speck or Tierfett before ordering — it catches a lot of travellers who order what looks like a safe option.
+Ask whether the salad dressing contains Speck or Tierfett before ordering.
+It catches many travellers who order what looks like a safe option without checking.

 Is this ranking right?